ricrocha82/cressent/README.md

 # Database

-The [database](DB) consists of the following:
+The database consists of the following:
 - CAPS (Capsid protein sequences grouped by family)
 - REPS (Replication-associated protein sequences grouped by family)
 - Contamination DB
-- tree_models.csv (table with the models computed by ModelFinder from IQ-TREE2 for each Rep and Cap DB grouped by family)
+- `tree_models.csv` (table with the models computed by ModelFinder from IQ-TREE2 for each Rep and Cap DB grouped by family)
+- `taxonomy_accession_number.csv` (Virus Metadata Resource (VMR) downloaded from [ICTV](https://ictv.global/vmr)) - Version MSL39.v4

 Each folder is available for download on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15981951.svg)](https://doi.org/10.5281/zenodo.15981951)